influitive/influitive-crafters/_posts/2015-12-01-web-scraping-and-apis2.md

         return h/dataSet.length - rectMargin
       })

-// Remove the extra rectangles if the current dataset is smaller than the
+// Remove the extra rectangles if the current dataset is
-//previous one
+// smaller than the previous one
     rects.exit()
       .transition()
       .duration(500)